Iiro127/KSharp/README.md

 **Printing variables:**

-Printing variables can be done using the "print"-keyword.
+Printing can be done using the "print"-keyword.
+When printing variables, write the name of the variable.

 ```text
 >>> str car = audi